-The service guy told me I wouldn’t believe how many cars come in to be repaired for this problem.
+The service guy told me I wouldn’t believe how many cars are repaired for this problem.

 Google your car online to see if you have the soy wiring.

-If you plan on keeping your car for a while and you find out you have it, you now can decide whether you want to take a gamble of preventing an occurrence or taking the risk that nothing will happen.
+If you plan to keep your car for a while and find out you have it, you now can decide whether you want to take a gamble of preventing an occurrence or taking the risk that nothing will happen.

-The situation with my car got me motivated on keeping pests at bay.
+The situation with my car got me motivated to keep pests at bay.
 I found simple ways on how to landscape your yard as a natural deterrent for rodents and bugs.

 Adding the right plants to your yard is the best way to save money in the long term.